carlamissiona/notesoncloud/securecode01.md

 * **Secure software development is about ensuring that all components of a finished software are constructed in a fashion where they work securely**

+* **The key element of SDL**

+* **Passing Gates and Reviewing Security Requirements**

+* **Bug Tracking**

+* **Threat modeling you have tocommunicate information associated with a threat to the development team**

+* **Fuzzing is a test technique with proper inputs does system display logical outputs for undesired behaviors.
+This explores potential vulnerability**

+* **Security Reviews adding a series mini security review enhance SDL.
+Here the security elements in place are under examination**

+* **Bug Mitigation Teams can**

+•   Do nothing

+•   Warn the user

+•   Remove the problem

+•   Fix the problem